phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 title: Searching in 65 pdfs with 93 slides each
 series: run time (seconds, lower is better)
 data:
-   pdfgrep: 30.97
+   pdfgrep: 19.16
-   rga (first run): 9.91
+   rga (first run): 2.95
-   rga (subsequent runs): 0.156
+   rga (subsequent runs): 0.092
 ```

 On the first run rga is mostly faster because of multithreading, but on subsequent runs (with the same files but any regex query) rga will cache the text extraction, so it becomes almost as fast as searching in plain text files.
+All runs were done with a warm FS cache.

 ### Other files